 The WIFFLE Ball action is fun yet there is a much bigger story.
 The tournament is the culmination of a year-long effort by hundreds of Travis supporters who are focused on shortening the path to a cure for spinal cord injuries and helping spinal cord injured survivors, who are in need of adaptive equipment, improve their quality of life.

 We encourage you to join our special WIFFLE Ball family by donating to the Travis Roy Foundation.
 In 2020 we are striving to raise $200,000.

 Above, you will see links to more information about sponsorships, ways to make donations, and opportunities to get involved.
 To donate to the Travis Roy Foundation on behalf of a player through his or her individual player fundraising page simply click on the "Sponsor Participant" red button above.

-If you are unable to attend the tournament in August to witness this unique charity event, catch the action on Pack Network's live video streaming of the games and follow your favorite player or team.
+Lots of virtual events are underway this summer to replace this unique charity event.
+Visit the Travis Roy Foundation social media pages, watch for updates on our website, or catch the action on Pack Network's live video streaming of the games and follow your favorite player or team.